AbdulRehmanRattu/Abdul-Rehman-Rattu/README.md

 - 📫 How to reach me **rattu786.ar@gmail.com**

-- ⚡ Fun fact **At 23, I'm a programming whiz, guitar aficionado, photography buff, and future data scientist.
+- ⚡ Fun fact **At 23, I'm a programming whiz, guitar aficionado, photography buff, and data scientist.
 Quite the combination, isn't it?**

 <h3 align="left">Connect with me:</h3>
 <p align="left">